rafaels88/py2docx/README.md

 Parameters | Description
 ---------- | -----------
-path       | A string with the image's path
+path       | A string with the image's path.

 ```python
 Image("/Pictures/image.png")